-Skillet Lollipop.
-Tape lid inverted to skillet and cover with cardboard circle.
+Tape the lid inverted to skillet and cover with a cardboard circle.
 Pad feet with extra tissue paper.
-Wrap skillet, smoothing tissue over cardboard and glue on a swirl of beads.
-Slip a colorfully wrapped cardboard tube over handle and add a decorative ribbon.
+Wrap the skillet, smoothing tissue over cardboard and glue on a swirl of beads.
+Slip a colorfully wrapped cardboard tube over the handle and add a decorative ribbon.

-Coffeemaker Penguin.
-Wrap appliance in white.
+Wrap the coffee maker appliance in white.
 Form and tape black tissue head over lid handle.
 Cover body with double sheets of black tissue leaving white vest exposed.
 Fasten with red bow tie and holly sprig.
 Add butterscotch candy eyes, yellow tissue beak and feet.

 Great gift wrap ideas for bulky & odd-shaped kitchen gifts (1961)

 The best way to gift-wrap a bulky or odd-shaped kitchen appliance or utensil is — don’t!
 Give it a fanciful shape, instead — with Christmas paper, ribbons, gay ornaments, and such.